NASA-SW-VnV/ikos/abs-repr/docs/AR_SPEC.md

 ($code
   ($entry ($entry))
   ($exit ($return))
+  ($unreachable ($if.then))
+  ($unwind ($unwind))
   ($basicblocks ($basicblock) ...)
   ($trans ($edge () ()) ...))
 ```
-Note ($exit) may have zero arguments.
-In this case the function does not terminate with a return block.
+We support three different types of terminating blocks in AR_Code: exit, unreachable, and unwind.
+In an AR _Code, we allow at most one basic block per type.
+Using the LLVM frontend, we transform the LLVM IR using the  UnifyFunctionExitNodes pass to acheive this before we translate the LLVM IR to AR.
+Note that ($exit), ($unreachable), and ($unwind) may have zero arguments, which means these blocks may be absent in the function in the LLVM IR.
+If the exit block is missing, then this means the function does not terminate with a return block that ends with a return instruction.

 #### AR_Basic_Block